 Introduction

 Hong Kong SAR and Macao SAR have been working in close collaboration to streamline the immigration clearance formalities for their residents travelling between the two cities.
-Since 2009, eligible Macao SAR Permanent Resident Identity Card holders, aged 11 or above, may enter and exit Hong Kong as visitors, and they may lodge a prior enrolment application to use the Hong Kong e-Channels for immigration clearance with their valid Macao SAR Permanent Resident Identity Card.
+Since 2009, eligible Macao SAR Permanent Resident Identity Card holders, aged 11 or above, may enter and exit Hong Kong as visitors, and they may enrol for the Hong Kong e-Channels for immigration clearance with their valid Macao SAR Permanent Resident Identity Card.

-For the purpose of providing greater travelling convenience, starting from 2016, Macao SAR non-permanent residents, aged 11 or above, who possess a valid “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, may lodge a prior enrolment application for entering and exiting Hong Kong via the e-Channels with their valid “Visit Permit for Residents of Macao SAR to Hong Kong SAR”.
+For the purpose of providing greater travelling convenience, starting from 2016, Macao SAR non-permanent residents, aged 11 or above, who possess a valid “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, may enrol for the e-Channel service to enter and exit Hong Kong with their valid “Visit Permit for Residents of Macao SAR to Hong Kong SAR”

 With the development of technology and enhancement in identity verification, both the Hong Kong SAR and Macao SAR Governments have introduced their own QR codes for immigration clearance in recent years, which have received tremendous support from local residents and have been widely adopted.
 With an aim to provide faster and more convenient immigration clearance service between the two cities, the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service” (the “Service”) has been launched at midnight on 19 July 2024, allowing residents of Hong Kong SAR and Macao SAR, who have enrolled for the e-Channel service of the other side to complete the automated immigration clearance with their respective QR codes.